-It is possible to obtain the advantages of space diver-
+It is possible to obtain the advantages of space diversity with a single receive antenna (as on a handset)

 by using a technique called space-time coding.
 Two base station antennas transmit the same information at two time intervals with different phases on the two antennas and times.
 This does not reduce the bandwidth efficiency of the system.
 However, the two transmissions at two times represent a set of linear equations that can be solved by the receiver to separate the signals from the two antennas.
 This achieves space diversity with a single receive antenna.